JadeSure/Data-Engineering-Cloud/README.md

 When you do a recovery, AWS will first choose the most recent daily back up, and then apply transaction logs relevant to that to backup database.
 This allows you to do a point in time recovery down to a second,  within  the  retention period.

 ## Database encryption is used in which direction?
-transit: using SSL(Secure Socket Layer)
+transit: using SSL(Secure Socket Layer) (data is transited)
-rest: using AES-256 encryption
+rest: using AES-256 encryption (data is stored)

 ## The comparision with Multi-AZ and Read Replicas?
 Multi-AZ:  synchronized  database  in  another Availability Zone.
 For database failure **recovery** only.